Ministry Call

 Church, to me, is not a structure but a living matrix of support, where the excluded are invited not just to worship but to live fully.
 Worship can be creative, collaborative, honest.
 It won’t always look traditional—but it is still sacred.

-I’ve spent nearly 20 years helping people name how they’ve been hurt by judgment or exclusion—and then welcoming them back into their creative lives.
+I’ve spent more than 20 years helping people name how they’ve been hurt by judgment or exclusion—and then welcoming them back into their creative lives.
 I’m called to help the church become a place of healing—for queer folks, for the disillusioned, for those who believe the Gospel has no room for them.
 As a priest, I long to be a minister of reconciliation—not just between people, but between wounded hearts and the Body of Christ.

 My conversion came during a creative scripture exercise.
 That simple invitation opened my heart—and I’ve seen how artistic practice can help others draw near to the divine.
 Projects like Go High Signs have helped me share messages of faith, justice, and joy in public, visual ways.